 Portugal Google Maps is a site/tool that offers a wide range of map views (topographic, satellite, street view) and navigation options, with little effort on your part, yet efficiently.
 If you need to plan a trip to a new place like Portugal, Google maps are available on desktop, mobile, or tablet.
 This Google maps and information page is dedicated to Portugal, Europe (47 countries), showing its location, country facts, details about its capital city Lisbon, bordering countries like Spain, and plenty of other information which may be interesting when you visit this European state.

-Quick links: Google maps Portugal, Lisbon Google maps, Driving Directions Portugal, Printable Road Map.
+Quick links: Google Maps Portugal, Lisbon Google maps, Driving Directions Portugal, Printable Road Map.

 About Portugal in a nutshell